checkout/checkout-woocommerce-plugin/README.md

 # Going LIVE

-Upon receiving your live credentials from your account manager, here are the steps needed to start processing live transactions:
+Upon receiving your live credentials from your account manager, here are the required steps to start processing live transactions:

 - In the plugin settings, place your **live** keys
 - Switch the _Endpoint URL mode_ to **live**.
-- Make sure you have configured the Redirection URLs and Webhook correctly in your **live** Checkout.com HUB
+- Make sure you have configured the Redirection and Webhook URLs correctly in your **live** Checkout.com HUB

 # Reference